-“The correlation between social signals and ranking position is extremely high, and the number of social signals per landing page has remained constant when compared to with the values from last year’s whitepaper.
-The top-ranked websites in Google’s rankings displays vastly more social signals than all other pages….
+“The correlation between social signals and ranking position is extremely high, and the number of social signals per landing page has remained constant when compared to the values from last year’s whitepaper.
+The top-ranked websites in Google’s rankings display vastly more social signals than all other pages….
 This is primarily due to the overlap between brand websites performing strongly in social networks and being allocated top positions by Google.”

 But even so, as recently as this month, Danny Sullivan has once again referred to Cutts old advice.